 M.S., Information Systems, University of Maryland Baltimore County

 Ph.D., Information Systems, University of Maryland Baltimore County

 Social Media Core Director at the Big Data Health Science Center (BDHSC) in the University of South Carolina

 Faculty Associate at the South Carolina SmartState Center for Healthcare Quality (CHQ) at the Arnold School of Public Health.

-Enhancing Situational Awareness by Mining Big Social Media Data in Near-real Time for Disaster Management: A CyberGIS Approach.
+Understand the Role of Emotions in Disaster Communication: A Computational Analysis.
 Co-PI: Amir Karami.
-University of South Carolina Advanced Support for Innovative Research Excellence (ASPIRE I). $14,861.
-2017-2018.
+University of South Carolina Advanced Support for Innovative Research Excellence (ASPIRE I). $11,988.
+2019-2020.

-Dr. Karami believes that teaching is an opportunity to share the excitement of knowledge with the curious minds of students.
-He teaches Introduction to Knowledge Discovery (Data Science), Knowledge Discovery Techniques, Information Retrieval, Introduction to Computer Technology and Applications for Information Environment, Design and Management of Databases, Web Technologies for Information Specialists, and Information Networks .
-He also received the 2017 Two Thumbs Up Award for faculty & staff across campus who have been influential to students registered with USC Office of Student Disability Services.
+Karami believes that teaching is an opportunity to share the excitement of knowledge with the curious minds of students.
+He teaches SLIS 301: Information Storage and Retrieval, SLIS 330: Introduction to Computer Technology and Applications for Information Environment, SLIS 434: Introduction to Knowledge Discovery (Data Science), SLIS 770: Design and Management of Databases, SLIS 776: Web Technologies for Information Specialists, and SLIS 780: Information Networks.
+He also received the 2017 Two Thumbs Up Award for faculty & staff across campus who have been influential to students registered with UofSC Office of Student Disability Services.